eraofchaos/eraofchaos.github.io/units/intRegnan Seer.md

 ---
-title: "_Regnan Seer"
+title: "intRegnan Seer"
-permalink: /units/_Regnan Seer/
+permalink: /units/intRegnan Seer/
 excerpt: "As the spokesman of the deep sea, she stands for its magnificence.
 The Regnan Seer makes use of the ocean's power to force all enemies to rout."
 heroID: 9907
 last_modified_at: 2020-11-20
 lang: en
-ref: "_Regnan Seer"
+ref: "intRegnan Seer"
 toc: true
 ---
 ## General information